rugglcon/pydolist/README.md

 ### Prerequisites
 All you will need to run PyDo is Python 3.

+## Features
+As the description says, PyDo is very simple.
+Currently, the features are:
+* task storage in JSON format in ~/.local/bin
+* very simple interface; runs forever with prompt (see screenshots)
+* show completion status of a task, in case a task is done but you don't want to delete it yet

+## Wishlist
+* TODO.txt support
+* Dropbox support
+* synced instances of TODO lists (probably need some sort of server)
+* email reminders about tasks
+* (extra wishlist) scan project source files for TODO comments and add them to the list

 ## Installing
 ```
 # Installing system-wide with pip3: